PaulStep4ik/Decor_Center_Portfolio_Project/README.md

 ## ER Diagram

-At this stage of the project, the ER diagram for the database was created to manage orders for the Decor Center.
+At the first step of the project, the ER diagram for the database was created to manage orders for the Decor Center.
 The diagram represents a relational model consisting of six tables:

 1. **Orders**:
    - Contains information about orders, including customers, mediators, and project addresses.